microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-1/solution.md

 * In which framework and version is the application written?

-    The application was written in C# in .NET version 6.
-You can find this information in the Web App `microhack-webapp-xyz` resource in the Azure portal in the `Configuration` tab under `General Settings`:
+    The application was written in C# in .NET version 8.
+You can find this information in the Web App `microhack-webapp-xyz` resource in the Azure portal in the `Configuration` tab under `Settings`:

     ![image](./img/challenge-1-runtimestack.jpg)